 The couple came up with a plan to strip the property back to just three original walls, and reroof to make space for rooms in the eaves.
 They also wanted to increase the natural light that was available inside the ‘dingy’ interior, so they moved the front entrance to the side of the building.
 This allowed them to create a double-height hallway which the other rooms flowed from.

 In terms of style, the couple were quite clear on what they liked: ‘I would describe our style as eclectic with a Scandi slant…and a bit utilitarian.’
 With that in mind, they decided upon a simple palette of white, grey and oak (or other natural woods), with a couple of additional pops of colour.
 This would act as the ideal backdrop for their collection of mid-century modern furniture.

 This house tour originally appeared in Ideal Home, February 2017

-‘I love the clean lines and good craftsmanship of Scandinavian design, so I tried to incorporate it into our home,’ says the owner.
+‘I love the clean lines and good craftsmanship of Scandinavian design, so I tried to incorporate it into our home,’ says the owner, Rhiannon Payne, who runs her own interior design business called My Designer Friend.
 This began with the property’s exterior, which was clad in larch timber – a move that instantly gave it a distinctive Scandinavian feel.
 With time, the larch cladding has already begun to silver giving ‘the house a beautiful softness.’

 The couple created the double-height hallway as part of the bungalow redesign, and it certainly plays its part setting the tone for the whole house.